What is TOGAF? TOGAF: The Open Group Architecture Framework

 Phase E: Opportunities and Solutions

-Perform initial implementation planning and the identification of delivery vehicles for the building blocks identified in the previous phases.
+- Perform initial implementation planning and the identification of delivery vehicles for the building blocks identified in the previous phases.

-Determine whether an incremental approach is required, and if so identify Transition Architectures.
+- Determine whether an incremental approach is required, and if so identify Transition Architectures.

 Phase G: Implementation Governance

-Provide architectural oversight for the implementation.
+- Provide architectural oversight for the implementation.

-Prepare and issue Architecture Contracts.
+- Prepare and issue Architecture Contracts.

-Ensure that the implementation project conforms to the architecture.
+- Ensure that the implementation project conforms to the architecture.

 TOGAF Certification

 The TOGAF for People Certification program is designed to provide a clear path for professional development.
 Currently, there are four certifications available through The Open Group.
-However, it should be noted that the certification program summary carries a disclaimer that “it is not intended to validate the ability of Candidates to use the TOGAF standard effectively in practice, nor to determine whether Candidates are competent IT or Enterprise Architects.”
+However, it should be noted that the certification program summary disclaims that “it is not intended to validate the ability of Candidates to use the TOGAF standard effectively in practice, nor to determine whether Candidates are competent IT or Enterprise Architects.”

-Earning your TOGAF certification is a great way to show your dedication and expertise in the field of business architecture.
-TOGAF certification is for professionals who want to demonstrate their understanding of and ability to use the business modeling, TOGAF business scenarios, information mapping, and other processes needed to develop a business architecture based on the TOGAF standard 9.2 specification.
-In order to earn this credential, you must pass the Business Architecture Part 1 exam.
+Earning your TOGAF certification is a great way to show your dedication and expertise in business architecture.
+TOGAF certification is for professionals who want to demonstrate their understanding of and ability to use the business modeling, TOGAF business scenarios, information mapping, and other processes needed to develop a business architecture based on the TOGAF standard 9.2 specifications.
+You must pass the Business Architecture Part 1 exam to earn this credential.

-The TOGAF Essentials 2018 Certification is for professionals who know and understand changes introduced in the TOGAF Body of Knowledge in 2018.
+The TOGAF Essentials 2018 Certification is for professionals who know and understand changes introduced in the TOGAF Body of Knowledge 2018.
 You must take at least three hours of training and answer 20 multiple-choice questions.
 Once you complete the training element, you will be invited by The Open Group to take the online assessment.
 To earn this credential, you must be TOGAF 9 Certified.

 – The Open Group Architecture Framework (TOGAF) Foundation